Trump Tower Moscow Penthouse Deal Creates Significant Legal Exposure For The President

 Two close associates to President Trump discussed offering the $50 million Trump Tower Moscow Penthouse to Vladimir Putin, according to ABC News.
-Felix Sater, a Russian-born businessman who was the Trump organization’s liaison in Moscow, and Preisdent Trump’s longtime attorney Michael Cohen, conceived of the plan in 2015 as a marketing ploy to drive interest in the project.
-However, if President Trump or his organization pitched the idea to Putin as a means of gaining favor with Russian officials, it would be grounds for a federal bribery case under the Foreign Corrupt Practices Act.
+Felix Sater, a Russian-born businessman who was the Trump organization’s liaison in Moscow, and Trump’s longtime attorney Michael Cohen, conceived of the plan in 2015 as a marketing ploy to drive interest in the project.
+However, if it is found that the president or his organization pitched the idea to Putin in hopes of gaining favor with Russian officials, it would be grounds for a federal bribery case under the Foreign Corrupt Practices Act.

 Information has not been made public on if Cohen or Sater ever pitched the idea to Russian officials, but court filings from the Mueller investigation did show that Cohen communicated with the personal assistant of Russian Press Secretary Dmitry Peskov in January of 2016.

-“Short of being a canvas bag of money, this sounds like a high value gift to a government official for the purpose of gaining an improper business advantage,” said Mark Matthews, a former financial crimes prosecutor with the Department of Justice.
+“Short of being a canvas bag of money, this sounds like a high-value gift to a government official for the purpose of gaining an improper business advantage,” said Mark Matthews, a former financial crimes prosecutor with the Department of Justice.

 “A scenario like this raises all the classic warning signs of a foreign corrupt practices act violation.”

-“No one at company ever heard of any of this until reading it in the press,” said a source close to the Trump organization, who asked not to be named because he was not authorized to discuss the matter.
+“No one at [the] company ever heard of any of this until reading it in the press,” said a source close to the Trump organization, who asked not to be named because he was not authorized to discuss the matter.

 “It all appears to come from a private communication between these two individuals.
 The project never even got past a non-binding letter of intent.
 It never went anywhere.”

 Cohen told investigators the Trump Tower Moscow efforts started in Sept.
 2015 and ended in June 2016.
 During those months, Trump called Putin a "strong leader," "a nicer person than I am," and said they would "have a great relationship.” w/@nicole_hong https://t.co/deYTjQmsxK